jared1980/weeklystatus/weeklystatus.md

 - DECT registration for one of the Smart 4 Plus (6715x) samples is not working.
 	- ✅ The board data "DECT RFPI" is wrong.
 (It is correct during the MT test)
 	- 📌 When running the shipping firmware, it is not allowed to overwrite the board data of DECT RFPI, meanwhile, we will record the RFPI value if there is module attempting to overwrite it.
+	- 📌 SHOULD ALL other board data switch to RO when switching to shipping firmware?

 ### Formal release
 - [8/01] 3.0.001.0